 Read moreBranding 101: Branding is the Big Picture.
 Branding is the sum of all impressions one has of your business.
 Such as, the quality and detail of your seasonal collections; public relations and news about the organization; social media output; your name, graphic and visual identity; packaging.
 Deliver a consistent on-target brand experience across all consumer […]

 Read moreAgainst the backdrop of unprecedented store closures, bankruptcy, and excessive inventory throughout the supply chain, is fashion week necessary?
-Mckinsey & Company suggest the global industry’s economic profit will fall by 93 percent in 2020 after rising 4 percent in 2019.
+Mckinsey & Company suggests the global industry’s economic profit will fall by 93 percent in 2020 after rising 4 percent in 2019.
 In a worst case scenario, the industry won’t get back to 2019 levels until […]

 Read moreWe have to be unburdened by what has been to consider what can be. – Kamala Harris, Vice President of the United States